 A typical hyperscaler's infrastructure contains one or more regions with separate availability zones inside which compute, network, and storage services are presented with distributed global network connectivity.

 Hyperscalers aim to match their service and product catalog offerings across all of their regions and zones.
 However, there can be significant variations in availability, accessibility, and affordability among regions, which may limit a tenant workload's portability.
-This solution aims to avoid such discrepancies with infrastructure-agnostic platform components such as Red Hat OpenShift, Red Hat Advanced Cluster Management, Red Hat Advanced Cluster Security, and Red Hat OpenShift Service Mesh.
+This solution aims to avoid such discrepancies with infrastructure-neutral platform components such as Red Hat OpenShift, Red Hat Advanced Cluster Management, Red Hat Advanced Cluster Security, and Red Hat OpenShift Service Mesh.

 This scope is centered on fulfilling the basic needs and requirements of a 5G Core deployment using real-world examples, such as having multiple interfaces available to 5G Core microservices, enabling service discovery between them, creating performant networking across all services and numerous cluster footprints and geographies, and complying with local telco service provider security requirements.